JuanDM93/emtech-ds-lifestore/README.md

 ## More info

-Check out the PDF file on this repo for more details
+Check out the files on docs/ for more details

 ## Contributing